h5bp/html5-boilerplate/README.md

 application, look at the options in the
 [Quick Start section of this document](https://github.com/h5bp/html5-boilerplate#quick-start)

-If you want to help us _improve_ HTML5 Boilerplate then you can start with the documentation [here](.github/CONTRIBUTING.md), which includes steps to clone this repo and getting it set up for development.
+If you want to help us _improve_ HTML5 Boilerplate then you can start with the documentation [here](.github/CONTRIBUTING.md), which includes steps to clone this repo in order to get it set up for development.

 ## Quick start

 Choose one of the following options:

-* Install with [npm](https://www.npmjs.com/): `npm install html5-boilerplate`
-  or [yarn](https://yarnpkg.com/): `yarn add html5-boilerplate`.
-The resulting `node_modules/html5-boilerplate/dist` folder represents the latest version of the project for end users.
-Depending on what you want to use and how you want to use it, you may have to copy and paste the contents of that folder into your project directory.

 * Using the [create-html5-boilerplate](https://github.com/h5bp/create-html5-boilerplate)
   script, instantly fetch the latest npm published package (or any version